sleelin/portfolito/docs/components/content/section.md

 ## Usage

-The `<content-section>` element does not provide any content of its own.
+The `<content-section />` element does not provide any content of its own.
-Instead, it wraps supplied content with a native `<section>` element, providing styling and a responsive container for section headings and content.
+Instead, it wraps supplied content with a native `<section />` element, providing styling and a responsive container for section headings and content.

 <demo>